 (a) The Coxswain certificate of competency is a dual role (i.e. deck and engineer) qualification.

-(b) Coxswain certificates of competency endorsed for use in Sheltered Water operations only may be granted.
-Certain of the requirements for the unendorsed certificate of competency may be omitted.
-The certificate may be endorsed for a particular Sheltered Water Area (estuary, harbour or inland water) as appropriate.
+(b) Coxswain certificates of competency restricted for use in Sheltered Water operations only may be granted.
+Certain of the requirements for the unrestricted certificate of competency may be omitted.
+The certificate may be restricted for a particular Sheltered Water Area (estuary, harbour or inland water) as appropriate.

 COXSWAIN — INSTRUCTOR OF COMMERCIAL SKI BOAT — Acceptable basic qualification for command of a speed boat used commercially for the towing or training of water skiers when the speed boat is licensed for that purpose.